upenn-acg/cis501/lab1/lab1.md

 #### Benign Warnings

 Some of the Vivado warnings are benign or unavoidable.
-We catalog some of these below:
+Unfortunately we don't know a good way to suppress these warnings without also suppressing other useful ones.
+We catalog some of these benign warnings below:

 ```
 WARNING: [Synth 8-3917] design rca4 has port LED[7] driven by constant 0